JasperFx/wolverine/docs/guide/http/middleware.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Http/Wolverine.Http.FluentValidation/Internals/FluentValidationHttpExecutor.cs#L9-L29' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_fluentvalidationhttpexecutor_executeone' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Likewise, you can also just return a `null` from middleware for `IResult` and Wolverine will interpret that as "just continue" as shown in this sample:

+snippet: sample_using_optional_iresult_with_openapi_metadata

 ## Using Configure(chain) Methods

 You can make explicit modifications to HTTP processing for middleware or OpenAPI metadata for a single endpoint (really all